UX Design & Product Case Studies

 Summary

-- Problem: The existing library was confusing, inefficient, hard to organize, and lacked reliable sharing and search.
+- Problem: The existing library was confusing, inefficient, difficult to organize, and lacked reliable sharing and search capabilities.

 - Goal: Create an intuitive, easy-to-navigate library for storing, finding, sharing, and reusing content.